WalletWasabi/WasabiDoc/docs/why-wasabi/AddressReuse.md

 ### Publicly advertised addresses (donations)

-Here, one person sends one address to a public forum, like in the bio of a social media network or on a website, and anyone can send bitcoin to this address.
+Here, a person publishes a single address to a public forum, like in the bio of a social media network or on a website, and anyone can send bitcoin to this address.

 ### Dusting